varun-r-mallya/Mento-gram/README.md

 <h3>Use Cases:</h3>
 MentoGram has a wide variety of use cases.
 It can be used
-- by clubs/institutions which mentor students to code.
+- by clubs/institutions which mentor students to code. <br>
-- by educators who teach coding to solve doubts one on one.
+- by educators who teach coding to solve doubts one on one. <br>
-- to take online coding rounds of interviews.
+- to take online coding rounds of interviews. <br>
-- to do collaborative coding during hackathons.
+- to do collaborative coding during hackathons. <br>

 <h3>Context (With respect to SDSLabs):</h3>
 MentoGram can be used by clubs like SDSLabs which mentor people new to coding and development.
 It provides a much cleaner way to code collaboratively by bunching together video chat along with text chat and collaborative code editing.
 I think this will serve SDSLabs well in the future when they mentor the participants of WoC.